Harmonic analysis for rank-1 Randomised Horn Problems: Acknowledgements

 \section{Acknowledgements}

 The work of PJF and JZ was supported by the Australian Research Council (ARC) through the ARC Centre of Excellence for Mathematical and Statistical frontiers (ACEMS).
 PJF also acknowledges partial support from ARC grant DP170102028, and JZ acknowledges the support of a Melbourne postgraduate award, and an ACEMS top up scholarship.
-We are grateful for fruitful discussions with Jesper Ipsen.
+We are grateful for fruitful discussions with Jesper R.~Ipsen.
+We also thank Vadim Gorin for correspondence leading to the penultimate paragraph of the Introduction.
+And we also thank the referees for valuable comments.